23 Feb BC Entry 5: Chosen Sides

 I could dance/had rhythm.

-By themselves, none of these things meant anything really, but the result in other people’s eyes seemed much less to be a rounding out of my individuality, but reason after reason for me to fade into a false concept of a “black male”.
+By themselves, none of these things really meant anything.
+But in other people’s eyes, intead of rounding out my individuality, they became reason after reason to fade me into a false concept of a “black male”.
 I have rarely been the person to do the contrary thing just because it was contrary.
-I listen to rap (among other things) because I admire the word play, not because it was what I am supposed to like.
-I was only good at sports after considerable extra effort.
-Yeah, some of it came naturally, but more in the sense of a skill than talent or natural predisposition.
+I listen to rap because I admire the wordplay, not because I’m supposed to like it.
+I was only good at sports after considerable effort.
+Yeah, some of it came naturally, but more from developed skills than talent.

 It was amusing back then.
 I related to Turk from Scrubs in a very strong way.
-Going to a predominantly white school, I felt like a fake (whatever that means) and had an intermittently strong sense of feeling out of place.
-I was lucky enough to realize early on that my personality also made me feel a bit distant even in situations where, for melanin-related reasons, I should have felt comfortable.
-I guess in the end, I was and am one of those fortunate enough to posses just enough of whatever I need to be accepted by many different groups, and enough independence to not truly regret never being a permanent member.
+Going to a predominantly white school, I felt like a fake (whatever the hell that means) and had an intermittent sense of feeling out of place.
+I was lucky enough to realize early on that my personality also contributed to this.
+Introversion made me feel a bit distant even in situations where, for melanin-related reasons, I should have felt comfortable.
+I guess in the end, I am one of those people fortunate enough to possess just enough adaptability to be accepted by many different groups, and enough independence to not regret never being a permanent member.

-This was equal parts amusing and angering for most of my life.
-I definitely didn’t complain when my “quick-twitch” muscles meant I could outrun and out jump most people of the same height.
-I shrugged off being followed around in nice stores or getting “special” attention because reason told me that, compared to the horror stories I had heard, I could barely call this discrimination or racism.
+This was equal parts angering and amusing.
+I definitely didn’t complain when my fabled “quick-twitch” muscles meant I could outrun and out jump most people of the same height.
+I shrugged off being followed around in nice stores or getting “special attention” because compared to the horror stories I had heard, this was barely racism.
 I’d seen Glory.

 Couldn’t bring myself to use a real picture from the movie.
 Just watch it.

-I was shaken, though, when by some of my own extended family, I was asked “Why do you act so white?”.
+I was shaken, though, when some of my extended family asked: “Why do you act so white?”.
 In honest curiosity, I asked what I did that was so un-black, and their response was “Well, you talk good.”

-My parents did an incredible job of shielding me from the worst of racism until I was old enough to deal with it in a decent way, but what they never could separate me from were the expectations.
-As I said, athletic, rap fan, dancer.
-Humorous.
+My parents did an incredible job of shielding me from the worst of racism until I was old enough to begin to understand it.
+What they could never separate me from were the expectations.
+As I said, athletic, rap fan, dancer, afro.
+Innocuous.
 “It’s just cause you’re black.”
 Yeah, you’re jealous.

 Many of those things felt like appeals to, or comments on, what was already a part of me.
-Just questions.
+Just innocent questions.
 But then they slowly became tests.
-It was harmless enough to see a sitcom make fun of the black guy who couldn’t dance, and the shock when Stanley was no good at basketball.
+It was harmless enough to see a sitcom make fun of the black guy who couldn’t dance, and the shock when Stanley couldn’t play basketball.
 But now in the post-Jim-and-Pam era, it’s both amusing and terrifying to see what other expectations the broad brush of being “black” creates.

-It was pretty obvious that when the facts came in, the only two that mattered in most conversations about the Michael Brown case and the Eric Garner case were the races of those involved.
+It was pretty obvious that when the facts came in, the only two that mattered in most conversations about the Michael Brown and Eric Garner cases were the races of those involved.

-Every sentence that started with “As a black man…” or “As the first black president…” said on a much larger scale the same thing as the kids in middle school and every Japanese person who expects me not to understand what they are saying, and much less to reply.
+Every sentence that started with “As a black man…” or “As the first black president…” said on a much larger scale the same thing as the kids in middle school:

 “I already have you and the situation figured out.”